dlcs/iiif-presentation/docs/rfcs/0003-identity-rewrites.md

 `PathBase` is currently not configured in IIIF Presentation API but if it is we may need to consider pulling this in.

-## Outstanding Questions
+## Other Points

-* Do we need to understand incoming values?
-Or can we apply same rules as Protagonist API and always expect requests to conform to canonical path?
-* How should we manage these?
-Is AppSettings enough?
-Or do we need to store these in database.
-  * If in DB, do we want to expose API to manage?
-* Do the path rules affect the eTag value?
-* Do we need rules for `AnnotationPages` and `PaintingAnnotations`?
-If not how do we construct?
-Always append `/annopages/{canvas-order}` or `/annotations/{canvas-order}` to canvasId?
+* For `AnnotationPages` and `PaintingAnnotations` we won't have custom rewrite paths.
+We'll always append `/annopages/{canvas-order}` or `/annotations/{canvas-order}` to canvasId (may revisit if required).
-* Do we need to consider different rewrite rules for private and public?
-Potentially using different hostnames for public and private (ie not the incoming hostname).
-Specifically thinking of Caspian, where API calls are proxied but public aren't.
-In this case we wouldn't want to rewrite all paths to use incoming Caspian hostname, only the API ones.
-Is this something worth handling?
-Or an external concern for what will be seldom done?
+* Initially we can store these values in AppSettings, with scope to make controllable via API in future if required.
+We would need to consider that changes to hostnames generally involve proxy changes, or other infrastructure configuration so may always want to manage as an admin user.

 ## Appendix